stephenmcd/mezzanine/README.rst

   * "I am enjoying working with Mezzanine - it is good work." - `Van Lindberg`_
   * "Mezzanine looks pretty interesting - tempting to get me off Wordpress." - `Jesse Noller`_
   * "Mezzanine is amazing." - `Audrey Roy`_
+  * "Mezzanine convinced me to switch from the Ruby world over to Python." - `Michael Delaney`_
+  * "Impressed with Mezzanine so far." - `Brad Montgomery`_
   * "From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development." - `John Campbell`_
-  * "Impressed with Mezzanine so far." - `Brad Montgomery`_
   * "You need to check out the open source project Mezzanine.
 In one word: Elegant." - `Nick Hagianis`_
   * "Who came up with the name Mezzanine?
 I love it, like a platform between the client's ideas and their published website.
 Very classy!" - `Stephen White`_